 Scholar Sidekick is available as a Model Context Protocol (MCP) server.
 This lets AI assistants such as Claude, Cursor, and other MCP-compatible clients resolve scholarly identifiers, format citations, and export bibliography files - directly within a conversation.

-All three tools accept multiple identifiers in a single request (separated by newlines), so batch operations work out of the box.
+The first three tools accept multiple identifiers in a single request (separated by newlines), so batch operations work out of the box. checkRetraction, checkOpenAccess, and verifyCitation are single-identifier-per-call by design - loop one call per work for multiple papers.

 10.1056/NEJMoa2033700)PMID:30049270)PMC7793608)ISBN:9780192854087)2301.08745)Identifiers are auto-detected and normalised.
 You can mix types freely in a single batch request.